DarthFubuMVC/fubumvc/documentation/documentation/basics/modularity.md

 portable areas.
 There's <b>no coupling</b> from the main application to the extension and FubuMVC's extensibility model shown here is far more powerful.</div>

+<div class="alert alert-info">Make sure the constructor function of your package registry is public.</div>

 FubuMVC has a built in mechanism to easily create vertical application slices using a built in form of `IFubuRegistryExtension` called `FubuPackageRegistry`.
-To build your own, just write a public subclass like this:
+To build your own, just write a public subclass like this in your extension assembly:

-<[sample:FubuAppWithLoggingPolicy]>

-<div class="alert alert-info">Make sure the constructor function of your package registry is public.</div>
+<[sample:MyExtensionRegistry]>